What is a Conditional License in New York State?

 This is not legal advice and is for general informational purposes only.
 Please consult a lawyer if you’re charged with a DWI.

 Tom Anelli & Associates is a statewide DWI defense practice focusing on solely on DWI Defense matters.
+If you need help from DWI Tom and are in Watertown, Utica, Binghamton or another area in and around upstate New York, reach out today!
 Tom Anelli holds certifications in the Science of Evidential Breath Alcohol Testing, and is factory trained on the breath testing instrument most used by local law enforcement.
 He is also a NHTSA Certified Practitioner and Instructor in Standardized Field Sobriety Testing.
 Further, Tom is the author of the New York Edition of The DUI Book: A Citizen’s Guide to Understanding DWI – DWI Litigation in America.
 Tom has appeared nationally as a regular legal commentator on TruTV.
 He earned his B.A. at Syracuse University and his Juris Doctor at St. Thomas University School of Law before earning admission to the New York State Bar.
 Please remember you can call Tom Anelli 24/7 at 1-800-DWI-1100